 When the session stalls… what do you do next?

-These books emerged from one question I kept hearing from colleagues: “What would you actually say or do in session when the client shuts down, escalates, or won’t engage?”
-This is my answer—grounded in real cases, not idealized scenarios.
+These guides emerged from a recurring question among colleagues: "What would you actually say or do when a client dissociates, escalates, or withdraws?"

 Inside the Therapy Room

-• Anxiety & Panic: Exposure sequencing that respects somatic thresholds
+• Anxiety & Panic: Exposure sequencing calibrated to somatic tolerance

-• Trauma & PTSD: EMDR and IFS integrated with pacing and grounding
+• Complex Trauma: EMDR and IFS integration with phase-oriented pacing

-• Burnout & Grief: Supporting clients—and yourself—through identity shifts
+• Burnout & Grief: Navigating identity disruption in client and clinician

-Cover of 'Inside the Therapy Room' by Dr. Emanuela Brachtis
+Cover of 'Inside the Therapy Room' by Emanuela Brachtis, PhD

 See What Therapists Are Saying